ethereum/go-ethereum/.github/ISSUE_TEMPLATE/bug.md

 ---
 name: Report a bug
-about: Something with go-ethereum is not working as expected
+about: Something with go-xpayments is not working as expected
 title: ''
 labels: 'type:bug'
 assignees: ''